mountetna/monoetna/decisions/adr-0003-subselect-magma.md

 This ADR presents a more detailed explanation of [issue #937](https://github.com/mountetna/monoetna/issues/937), and presents our approach for addressing the performance issue raised there.

 Magma `/query` and `/retrieve` API endpoints currently use SQL `JOIN` statements to collect data across multiple tables, and then chooses the columns to `SELECT` from, based upon the user's request.
 However, we are running into performance issues with this query architecture, as more data becomes stored in Magma.
-The `JOIN` architecture generates a single, virtual table in SQL with all of the requested data (each row containing some unique subset of the final query answer), and then uses Ruby code in the various `Predicate` classes to execute actions like `first`, `count`, and aggregation across the relevant rows.
+The `JOIN` architecture generates a single, virtual table in SQL with all of the requested data (row contains some unique subset of the final query answer), and then uses Ruby code in the various `Predicate` classes to execute actions like `first`, `count`, and aggregation across the relevant rows.

 For some reason, trying to stand up record instances for all these rows causes Ruby (`sequel` gem?) to sharply increase in memory consumption.
 In production, we can track the Magma container resource usage in Portainer, and we'll see the container killed due to an out-of-memory error (the `magma_app` service is capped at 8 GB of memory, currently).
 We also see a huge amount of network IO coming from the Postgres container.

 Not much information can be found online regarding `sequel` memory issues.
 There are some threads in the `sequel-talk` Google Group that indicate it might be issues with the `DateTime` properties on our record models, i.e. `created_at` and `updated_at`.
 Without clear guidance on how we can tweak `sequel` performance, we decided to re-architect Magma querying instead.

 This performance issue has become a blocker for implementing a Materialize workflow using `project` as the root model.
-A Materialize workflow would be able to automate the download of all data from a project by walking the model tree and serializing Magma records to JSON, but must first request the `project` record.
+A Materialize workflow would be able to automate the downloading of all data from a project by walking the model tree and serializing Magma records to JSON, but must be able to first request the `project` record.
+Unfortunately for some projects, this is no longer possible (see [Example IPI Problem Query](#example-ipi-problem-query)).

 ### Queries with Performance Issues